Certificate in Alternative Farming

 CONSIDERING NEW ENTERPRISES

-Advantages & Disadvantages Of New Industries
+Advantages & Disadvantages Of New Industries -

-• Getting In First.
-This can allow you to:
+Getting in first can allow you to:

-• Develop a market niche.
+• Develop a market niche

-• Develop a reputation, and a level of expertise that you can market to future industry members, for example by provide startup or breeding stock for the next wave of farmers.
+• A level of expertise that you can market to future industry members, e.g., providing start-up or breeding stock for the next wave of farmers.

-You can often get extensive help, advice, support from various government agencies (e.g. agriculture departments) who are keen to develop new industries in conjunction with farmers.
+You can often get extensive help, advice, support from various government agencies (e.g., agriculture departments) who are keen to develop new industries in conjunction with farmers.

 Some new products require more sophisticated facilities for processing than others, while others can utilise existing facilities for other crops or animals.
 You need to be aware of what is needed and ensure you have reliable access to such facilities (or an ability to develop suitable processing facilities), before making a commitment to grow something new or different.